-- 6 to 8 ounces chocolate, melted and cooled, see notes
+- 6 to 8 ounces chocolate, melted and cooled

-Drizzle about a third of the cooled chocolate over the meringue, using a butter knife to make one or two through the top third of the meringue.
-Simple is better, just a quick cut through any big, huge dollops of chocolate is all that is needed.
+Drizzle about a third of the cooled chocolate over the meringue, using a butter knife to make one or two cuts through the top third of the meringue.
+Simple is better, just a quick cut or two through any big, huge dollops of chocolate is all that is needed.

 Place fairly closely on baking sheet (you’ll want about 17 on a sheet, so 3 across, five down, leaving room at the bottom edge for an extra two to be squeezed in.)

 Bake for 35 to 40 minutes until tops are set for a chewier meringue.
 Add an additional few minutes for a meringue that is crispier all the way through.
 Remove from the oven and cool to room temperature.
 Store in an airtight container after completely cool.